Summary of Significant Accounting Policies

 The recoverable amount is the higher of an asset’s fair value less costs to sell and its value in use.
 The value in use is calculated by estimating future net cash flows expected to be derived from an asset or a cash-generating unit, and by discounting them to their present value using a pre-tax discount rate.
 If the carrying amount of an asset is higher than its recoverable amount, an impairment loss is recognised in profit or loss.
 In conjunction with this, the impaired asset’s useful life will be re-determined.

 If there is any indication that an impairment loss recognised for an asset in prior periods may no longer exist or may have decreased, the recoverable amount of the asset will be estimated.
 If the recoverable amount of the asset exceeds the carrying amount, the impairment loss is reversed, but no more than to the carrying amount which it would have been without recognition of the impairment loss.
 Impairment losses recognised for goodwill are not reversed.

 Investment property is held to earn rentals and for capital appreciation.
 The Group applies the cost model to investment property in the same way as it applies to property, plant and equipment.
 The depreciation periods and methods and the impairment principles are also the same as those applied to corresponding property occupied for own activities.
-In the Holding segment, the investment property of the associate Nordea is measured at fair value in item Investments in associates.
+The investment property of the associate Nordea in the Holding segment and that of Topdanmark in the P& insurance segment are measured at fair value in item Investments in associates.

 The fair value of investment property is estimated using a method based on estimates of future cash flows and a comparison method based on information from actual sales in the market.
 The fair value of investment property is presented in the Notes.